chloe-codes1/Foodie_Road_Trip/README.md

 <br/>

-JMT Road is an open source web-app built using Spring Boot and React.js.
+`Foodie Road Trip` is an open source web-app built using Spring Boot and React.js.